 Figure 5 Matrices for Determinants of Capital Structure and Stock Rate of Return in MIMIC model

 Figure 5 illustrates the equations of MIMIC model as indicated in equations (5) and (6).
-The elements of x vector are listed on below in .
+The elements of x vector are listed on the table below in details.